 #2 Private Company

-Whether operated as a for-profit or nonprofit enterprise, the idea here is that solar companies want to invest in solar power generation, and they’re looking for small-scale investors.
-As in, you can buy a small, long-term ownership stake in the company in exchange for the solar energy generated by that solar farm.
-This becomes an option for people who have local utility companies unwilling to build the first option for their customers.
+Whether operating as a for-profit or nonprofit enterprise, the idea here is that solar companies want to invest in solar power generation, and they want small-scale investors.
+You can buy a small, long-term ownership stake in the company in exchange for the solar energy generated by that solar farm.
+This becomes an option for people who have local utility companies unwilling to create option #1 for their customers.

 #3 Subscription Program